PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 Below the list, a drop list of all the status available is displayed to update the current status through the **button Update Status** next to it.
 Updating the order status will trigger all the actions set by the order status.

-On the bottom of the bock, there is the **Order comment**.
+On the bottom of the block, there is the **Order comment**.
 The order comment saves a comment for the corresponding order.
 It is closed by default when it is empty and open when filled.
 To add a comment when it is empty, the user has to click on the + button and has to press the save button to save it.

 2.  **Documents tab**